Bruno Caires: International career

 Caires participated with the Portugal under-20 team at the 1995 FIFA World Youth Championship, contributing with six games to an eventual third-place finish in Qatar.
 All youth categories comprised, he gained 52 caps and scored two goals.

+Personal life

+He is the son of Eurico Caires, a footballer who represented clubs in Portugal, Canada and the United States.